 Here are some easy ways to add anti-inflammatory foods into a healthy lifestyle:

 Golden Milk Latte

 A traditional Indian tea, golden milk is made with turmeric and ginger, two highly anti-inflammatory foods.

-By grating both turmeric and ginger, cinnamon, and a pinch of black pepper into coconut, hemp, or almond milk, you will get a delicious, golden tea.
+By grating turmeric, ginger, cinnamon, and a pinch of black pepper into coconut, hemp, or almond milk, you will get a delicious, golden tea.

-A green smoothie is a perfect alternative to a salad that still retains all of the benefits.
+A green smoothie is the perfect alternative to a salad while still retaining all of the benefits.
 First, add your greens to your blender — spinach, kale, broccoli, parsley — make sure to add a variety.
 Next comes your fruit, like pineapple, bananas, berries, or mango.
-Fruit will help to naturally sweeten your green smoothie and make it enjoyable to drink while adding in antioxidants like vitamin C. Add a little water or unsweetened plant milk, and watch your blender do the work.
+Fruit will help to naturally sweeten your green smoothie and make it enjoyable to drink while adding in antioxidants like vitamin C. Add a little water or unsweetened plant milk and watch your blender do the work.
 You'll have a perfect meal or snack on the go.

-Berries are high in antioxidants, which help with inflammation.
-Making a smoothie full of berries is a great way to get your fruit intake in for the day and boost your antioxidants.
+Berries are high in antioxidants, which help fight inflammation.
+Making a smoothie full of berries is a great way to get your fruit intake for the day and boost your antioxidants.

 Berry smoothies are made by adding berries (frozen are best here), non-dairy yogurt, and a small amount of base liquid like coconut water or non-dairy milk.
 (We don’t recommend oat milk — it spikes insulin in most.)

 If you want to really boost the inflammation properties of this smoothie, you can add in some of your bone broth.
 The sweetness from the berries will typically hide the broth taste.